-We have teamed up with experts from across Northern Ireland and further afield to develop a month long schedule of fabulous online events that we hope you will enjoy.
+We teamed up with experts from across Northern Ireland and further afield to develop a month-long schedule of fabulous online events for our volunteers to enjoy.

 Ciara will be writing about why Lough Neagh is an important resource to Northern Ireland and its relevance to Healthy Oceans, Healthy Minds.
 Ciara will also give some helpful tips on where to explore on the Lough and what to look out for to help you beat the winter blues.